photographer & scientist || creator of @urbanxkoi & aspiring surgeon || based in New York City

 How has the power of storytelling impacted your life?

-When I was younger, I was bullied for being small, for being a mixture of ethnicities and looking “different”, for having interests that were considered nerdy or peculiar.
-I channelled all my thoughts and feelings into the art of storytelling through writing, photography, and short films.
-Continuing on my journey through life on Earth, I have been incredibly humbled to hear so many invigorating stories on my travels and I have been especially blessed to collaborate with other brilliant artists, creatives, and scientists on phenomenal projects.
+Embracing my multicultural heritage as a child, I channelled my thoughts and feelings into the art of storytelling through writing, photography, and film.
+Continuing on my journey through life on Earth, I have been incredibly humbled to partner with other brilliant creatives and especially blessed to establish an international clientele.

 Tell us one fun fact about you... go!